Ben93kie/SeaDronesSee/README.md

 Inside any of the .txt files there has to be one line per object per frame.
 Each line is formatted like: [frame_id],[object_id],x,y,w,h frame_id and object_id are supposed to be integers, the rest of the numbers may be floats.
 The frame_id can be obtained from the .json file while the object_id can be assigned by your tracker.
 Coordinates x and y are the upper left coordinate of the bounding box while w and h are its width and height, respectively.
 All of these are expressed in pixels.

+### Multi-Spektral Object Detection

+Currently, there is no challenge or leaderboard for this track.

+### Boat-MNIST

+This is a toy data set for the task of binary image classification.
+There are the following two classes:

+1 - if the image contains any watercraft instance including boats, ships, surfboards, ...
+ON the water 0 - all the rest, i.e. just water or anything on the land (could also be boats)

+Naturally, there may be edge cases (e.g. boats at the verge of the water and the shore).
+These may be attributed to both classes.

+This task aims at

 #### Citation